txdev/nuage_shim/doc/gluon_api_spec.rst

 of relationship is specified, the primary key of the referenced object becomes a foreign key in the object's database table.
-A parent/child relationship can be created at the API level by specifying the parent object name in an object's API definition.
+A parent/child relationship can be created at the API level by specifying the parent object name in an object's API definition (see ApiDef_).
 When a parent/child relationship is specified, a pointer relationship from the child object to the parent object is automatically created using the primary key of the parent.

 In addition, different API endpoints are generated to manipulate the child object.
 For example, assume we define an API object for Port and another API object for Interface where the Interface is a child of the Port.
 If the path names are *ports* and *interfaces*, the following API URL endpoints for the Interface object would be generated.

 .. list-table::
    :widths: 5 15 16